Muricoin/Muricoin/doc/init.md

 4d) CentOS

-Copy dogecoind.init to /etc/init.d/dogecoind.
-Test by running "service dogecoind start".
+Copy muricoind.init to /etc/init.d/muricoind.
+Test by running "service muricoind start".

-Using this script, you can adjust the path and flags to the dogecoind program by setting the BITCOIND and FLAGS environment variables in the file /etc/sysconfig/dogecoind.
+Using this script, you can adjust the path and flags to the muricoind program by setting the BITCOIND and FLAGS environment variables in the file /etc/sysconfig/muricoind.
 You can also use the DAEMONOPTS environment variable here.

 5. Auto-respawn
 -----------------------------------